Concurrent Composition for Differentially Private Continual Mechanisms: Introduction

-Many intended uses of differential privacy involve a system that is set up to run continuously over a long period of time, making more statistical releases as either queries come in or the dataset is updated, for example with people leaving and entering.
-(The latter case, with dataset updates, is known as differential privacy under {\em continual observation}, and was introduced in the concurrent works of Dwork, Naor, Pitassi, and Rothblum~\cite{Dwork2010} and Chan, Shi, and Song~\cite{DBLP:journals/tissec/ChanSS11}.)
+\textbf{Differential Privacy Over Time.} Many intended uses of differential privacy involve a system that is set up to run continuously over a long period of time, making more statistical releases as either queries come in or the dataset is updated, for example with people leaving and entering.
+(The latter case, with dataset updates, is known as differential privacy under {\em continual observation}, and was introduced in the concurrent works of Dwork, Naor, Pitassi, and Rothblum~\cite{Dwork2010} and Chan, Shi, and Song~\cite{DBLP:journals/tissec/ChanSS11} -- see~\cite{DBLP:conf/esa/HenzingerS25} for a survey.)
 These settings introduce a new attack surface, where an adversary may be {\em adaptive}, issuing queries or influencing dataset updates based on the responses it receives.

-When $\delta>0$, there are mechanisms that are differentially private against oblivious adversaries but not against adaptive ones.\footnote{A simple artificial example is the following: the mechanism's first release can include a uniformly random number $r$ from $\{1,2,\ldots,\lceil 1/\delta\rceil\}$, and then if the adversary's next query is $r$, the mechanism publishes the entire dataset in the clear.} One natural example is the ``advanced composition theorem'' for differentially privacy~\cite{dwork2010boosting}, which is known to fail if the adversary can select the privacy-loss parameters $(\eps_i,\delta_i)$ of the composed mechanisms adaptively~\cite{rogers2016privacy}.
+When $\delta>0$, there are mechanisms that are differentially private against oblivious adversaries but not against adaptive ones.\footnote{A simple artificial example is the following: the mechanism's first release can include a uniformly random number $r$ from $\{1,2,\ldots,\lceil 1/\delta\rceil\}$, and then if the adversary's next query is $r$, the mechanism publishes the entire dataset in the clear.} One natural example is the ``advanced composition theorem'' for differential privacy~\cite{dwork2010boosting}, which is known to fail if the adversary can select the privacy-loss parameters $(\eps_i,\delta_i)$ of the composed mechanisms adaptively~\cite{rogers2016privacy}.

 Until recently, adaptivity has been treated in an ad hoc manner in the differential privacy literature.
 For example, the aforementioned advanced composition theorem of \cite{dwork2010boosting} was formalized in a way that allows an adversary to adaptively choose the mechanisms and pairs of adjacent datasets, just not the privacy-loss parameters, and new composition theorems that allow for adaptive choices of privacy-loss parameters (known as privacy {\em filters} and privacy {\em odometers}) were given by \cite{rogers2016privacy,whitehouse2023fully}.
 Other early examples where adaptive queries were analyzed include the Sparse Vector Technique (SVT)~\cite{dwork2009complexity,HardtRo10,lyu2016understanding} and the Private Multiplicative Weights (PMW) algorithm~\cite{HardtRo10}.